do phone calls with your parents leave you feeling frustrated?

 Get on the list

 Join the waitlist for the next round of Tiger Mom Recovery & Support Group.
-You'll be contacted for a brief interview.
+Submit your information below and I’ll contact you with next steps.

 All ethnicities and identities welcome.
 All genders and orientations welcome.